Scaling limits of discrete-time Markov chains and their local times on electrical networks: Proof of Theorem

-where recall the trace of resistance forms from Theorem \ref{3. thm: trace and resistance metric space}.
+where recall the trace of resistance forms from Theorem~\ref{3. thm: trace and resistance metric space}.
 Therefore, we deduce that

-This implies that $f \in \cF$ and $\cE(f, f) \leq M_{r}^{-1}$ (see \cite[Theorem 3.13]{Kigami_12_Resistance}).
-Recalling that $f(\rho) = 1$ and $f|_{B_{R}(\rho, 2r_{0})^{c}} \equiv 0$, we obtain that $R(\rho, B_{R}(\rho, 2r)^{c}) \geq M_{r}$, which completes the proof. \end{proof}
+This implies that $f \in \cF$ and $\cE(f, f) \leq C_{r}^{-1}$ (see \cite[Theorem 3.13]{Kigami_12_Resistance}).
+Recalling that $f(\rho) = 1$ and $f|_{B_{R}(\rho, r)^{c}} \equiv 0$, we obtain that $R(\rho, B_{R}(\rho, r)^{c}) \geq C_{r}$, which completes the proof. \end{proof}

-The most important ingredient for showing convergence of local times is a quantitive estimate of the equicontinuity of local times, which was proved by Croydon in \cite{Croydon_15_Moduli}.
+The most important ingredient for showing convergence of local times is a quantitative estimate of the equicontinuity of local times, which was proved by Croydon in \cite{Croydon_15_Moduli}.
 For an electrical network $G$, set

 \begin{lem} [{\cite[Theorem 1.1]{Croydon_15_Moduli}}] Let $G$ be a rooted electrical network with a finite vertex set.
 Fix $T > 0$.
-There exist a constant $c_{1}(T)$ depending only on $T$ and a universal constant $c_{2}$ such that, for any $\lambda > 0$,
+There exist a constant $c_{1}(T)$ depending only on $T$ and a universal constant $c_{2} > 0$ such that, for any $\lambda > 0$,

 \end{lem}